carolina-suite/node-server-start/apps/auth/README.md

 ### Fastify Middleware #

+#### API User Extract #

+A middleware guard that checks requests for a valid `carolinaToken` if present.

+If the token is valid and belongs to a user, the user is added to the request as `request.user`.
+Otherwise, `request.user` is set to null.

 #### API Auth Check #

 A middleware guard that allows requests with a valid `carolinaToken` to pass, and rejects all other requests.

+Successful requests have the user added to the request as `request.user`.

 Designed for use as a Fastify "beforeHandler".